 You pay APD as part of your ticket price, and airlines pass the tax onto the government.

-Any economy flights departing the UK from 1st March 2016 that were booked for anyone aged between 12 and 15.
+All economy flights departing the UK from 1st March 2016 that were booked for passengers aged between 12 and 15.

 This change was announced in the 2014 Autumn Statement and is the second phase of reductions made on APD.